EricBL3/ambient-npc-behavior-framework/README.md

-# Ambient Character Core Framework
+# Ambient NPC Behavior Framework

-A C++ framework for memory-driven ambient NPC behavior, implemented as a Dynamic Link Library (DLL) for engine-agnostic integration.
+A C++ framework for memory-driven ambient NPC behavior, implemented as a shared library for engine-agnostic integration.
 The framework selects actions for ambient NPCs using a memory-driven algorithm that produces behavioral variety without per-character scripting.
 It has been validated in both Unity and Unreal Engine.

 Developed as part of a Master's thesis in Computer Science at Western University, supervised by Dr. Roberto Solis-Oba.
 An associated paper has been accepted at the IEEE Conference on Games 2026.
-Full documentation, build prerequisites, and integration guides are available at [https://www.csd.uwo.ca/~ebuitron/](https://www.csd.uwo.ca/~ebuitron/).
+Full documentation, video demos and sample projects are available at [https://www.csd.uwo.ca/~ebuitron/](https://www.csd.uwo.ca/~ebuitron/).

+## Overview

+Ambient NPCs in open-world games are expected to populate environments with varied, believable behavior across potentially hundreds of characters, while remaining within strict per-frame CPU budgets.
+This framework addresses that challenge using a memory-driven action selection algorithm: behaviors are defined as directed graphs, and a bounded memory mechanism biases selection toward untried or least-recently-used transitions, producing variety without per-character scripting or online planning.

+The framework exposes a plain C API and loads behavior configurations from JSON files, making it independent of any specific engine or scripting system.
+Integration requires placing the compiled library in the engine's plugin or binary folder and implementing the public C API.
+No other files from this repository are needed to use the framework.

 ## 🚀 Quick Start